Optimal prediction for radiative transfer: A new perspective on moment closure: Conditional Expectations

-Optimal prediction, as introduced by Chorin, Hald, Kast, Kupferman et~al. \cite{ChorinKastKupferman1998_1,ChorinHaldKupferman2000,ChorinHaldKupferman2002, Chorin2003,ChorinHald2006} seeks the mean solution of a time-dependent system, when only part of the initial data is known.
-It is assumed that a measure on the phase space is available.
-Fundamental interest lies in nonlinear systems, for which the mean solution decays to a thermodynamical equilibrium.
-Applications include molecular dynamics \cite{Seibold2004} and finance \cite{Okunev2005}.
-The formalism has been developed in detail \cite{ChorinHaldKupferman2000,ChorinHaldKupferman2001,ChorinHald2006} for dynamical systems
+Optimal prediction, as introduced by Chorin, Hald, Kast, Kupferman, et~al. \cite{ChorinKastKupferman1998_1, ChorinHaldKupferman2000, ChorinHaldKupferman2002, Chorin2003, ChorinHald2006} seeks the mean solution of a time-dependent system, when only part of the initial data is known, but a measure on the phase space is available.
+The approach has been developed for ordinary differential equations and applied in various problems that involve dynamical systems \cite{Seibold2004, ChorinStinis2005}.
+The key ideas of the approach are as follows.
+Consider a system of ordinary differential equations

 Let the vector of unknowns be split $\vec{x} = (\vec{x}_{C},\vec{x}_F)$ into the resolved variables $\vec{x}_{C}$ that are of interest, and the unresolved variables $\vec{x}_F$ that should be ``averaged out''.\footnote{In this paper, we borrow a subscript notation from the area of multigrid methods, in which $C$ stands for ``coarse'', and $F$ stands for ``fine''.
 In the following sections, this notation is also used for block matrices and block operators.} Assume that the initial conditions $\mathring{\vec{x}}_{C}$ for the resolved variables are known, while the initial conditions $\mathring{\vec{x}}_F$ for the unresolved variables are not known or not of relevance.
-In addition, let a probability measure $f(\vec{x})$ be given.
-For Hamiltonian systems, whose dynamics is derived from a Hamiltonian function $H(\vec{x})$, this could be the grand canonical distribution $f(\vec{x}) = Z^{-1}\exp\prn{-\beta H(\vec{x})}$, where $\beta$ is inversely proportional to the temperature, and $Z = \int\exp\prn{-\beta H(\vec{x})}\ud{\vec{x}}$.
+In addition, let a probability density $f(\vec{x})$ be given.

 Given the known initial conditions $\mathring{\vec{x}}_{C}$, the measure $f$ induces a conditioned measure $f_{\vec{\mathring{x}}_{C}}(\vec{x}_F) = \tilde Z^{-1} f(\mathring{\vec{x}}_{C},\vec{x}_F)$ for the remaining unknowns, where $\tilde Z = \int f(\mathring{\vec{x}}_{C},\vec{x}_F)\ud{\vec{x}_F}$.
 An average of a function $u(\vec{x}_{C},\vec{x}_F)$ with respect to $f_{\vec{\mathring{x}}_{C}}$ is the conditional expectation